Wildboar-Software/directory/apps/meerkat-docs/docs/why-not-ldap.md

   - LDAP has something similar, but it is just a very constrained string, and the only defined use of it is to specify a language.
-- Compound entry-awareness, meaning that you can view a compound entry has having nested entries, rather than viewing them all separately
+- Compound entry-awareness, meaning that you can view a compound entry has having nested entries, rather than viewing them all separately, and you can filter on complete compound entries (or subsets thereof), kind of like a join in a relational database.
+For example, if you have objects of class `device` as child entries to the ancestor of object class `person`, you can search the directory for a `person` who has a `device` that has a particular `serialNumber`.
+This is not possible with LDAP; there is no join-like concept in LDAP.
 - True distributed operation: the X.500 protocols capably support fully distributed operation.
 LDAP has little to no concept of distributed operation and primarily uses referrals and expects clients to issue their own